October 1974 United Kingdom general election in Scotland

-A general election was held in the United Kingdom on Thursday 10 October 1974 and all 71 seats in Scotland were contested.
+On Thursday 10 October 1974, the October 1974 United Kingdom general election was held in Scotland, to elect all 635 members of the House of Commons, with 71 constituencies being in Scotland.

+It was the second general election held that year.
 This election was held just seven months after the previous general election, held in February 1974, had led to a hung parliament.
-Following the inconclusive nature of coalition talks between the Conservatives and other parties such as the Liberals and the Ulster Unionists, the Labour Leader Harold Wilson had gone on to form a minority government.
+Following the inconclusive nature of coalition talks between the Conservatives and other parties such as the Liberals and the disaffiliated Ulster Unionists, the Labour Leader Harold Wilson had gone on to form a minority government.
 After 8 months, Wilson felt he had demonstrated enough progress to win a majority, and called a second election.
+It was also the first year in which two general elections had been held in the same year since 1910; and the first time that two general elections had been held less than a year apart from each other since the 1923 and 1924 elections, which took place 10 months apart.

+Across the United Kingdom, the election resulted in a narrow victory for the Labour Party, led by Prime Minister Harold Wilson, which won a wafer-thin majority of three seats, the narrowest in modern British history.

+Candidates

+Below is a table summarising the candidates of the February 1974 general election in Wales.